pmd/pmd/docs/index.md

 *   Suboptimal code - wasteful String/StringBuffer usage
 *   Overcomplicated expressions - unnecessary if statements, for loops that could be while loops

-**CPD**, the copy-pase-detector, finds duplicated code in many languages:
+**CPD**, the copy-paste-detector, finds duplicated code in many languages:

 *   Duplicate code is often just copied and pasted.
 This means, the bugs are also copied and pasted.
 Fixing them means, fix all duplicated code locations.